-Based on agency theory, corporate risk management theory, and accounting for the dynamic endogeneity in the ownership–performance relationship, this book develops two-mediator mediation models, including recursive and non-recursive mediation models, to investigate the ownership structure–firm performance relationship.
+Based on the agency theory, corporate risk management theory and accounting for the dynamic endogeneity in the ownership–performance relationship, this book develops two-mediator mediation models, including recursive and non-recursive mediation models, to investigate the ownership structure–firm performance relationship.
 It is demonstrated that agency costs and corporate risk-taking are the ‘missing links’ in the ownership structure–firm performance relationship.
 Hence, this book brings into attention the mediation and dynamic approach to this issue and enhances the knowledge of the mechanisms for improving firm’s financial performance.

 Table of Contents

 1. Corporate Governance, Ownership Structure and Firm Performance: An Introduction 2.
 The Ownership Structure and Firm Performance Relationship: A Literature Review 3.
 Equity Ownership Structure and Firm Performance: Theoretical Framework and Empirical Models 4.
 Corporate Governance, Ownership Structure and Firm Performance: Data and Estimation Methods 5.
 The Recursive Model and the Non-Recursive Model: Empirical Estimations and Analysis 6.
-Discussion of Implications: Ownership Structure, Agency Cost, Corporate Risk-Taking and Firm Performance 7.
+Discussion of Implications: Ownership Structure, Agency Costs, Corporate Risk-Taking and Firm Performance 7.
 Corporate Governance, Ownership Structure and Firm Performance: Summary and Conclusions